bonezone2001/anime-manager/README.md

 # Anime Management

+IMPORTANT: With me finding out that MALClient exists, the motivation for this project was almost all lost.
+Among me just generally watching less anime.
+So this project is just abandoned.
+I might pick it back up at some point, but it's not that useful for most people I imagine.

 Version 2.0 currently a WIP (However, it will function pretty much as expected... hopefully)

 A tool to let me store the anime i have watched and plan to watch with the addition of a description, rating, score, personal comments and the ability to instantly get the anime watch page.
 The main idea behind this program was just to allow me to quickly and easily see what anime i plan to watch and be able to get to it quickly.
 This program is a remake of an old C# application I made and released on MAL (MyAnimeList) at the age of 16.
 That version of the application was created in C# using the WPF Microsoft GUI framework which is a pain to deal with. https://myanimelist.net/forum/?topicid=1622794